Infographic: 3 critical must-know’s about Jobs to Be Done

 Circumstances are subject to change.

 Example: When a school district implements a new technology, the job of leadership could be: “Help me remain compliant with state funding.”
-Over time, as the district discovers best practices and increasing teacher approval of the tech toward improving student outcomes, the district’s job may change to: “Help me be an innovative leader among districts in my state.”
+Over time, as the district discovers best practices and increasing teacher approval of the tech toward improving student outcomes, the district may prioritize: “Help me be an innovative leader among districts in my state.”

 Jobs is not asking why someone made their decision.